alumae/kaldi-gstreamer-server/README.md

 Server segments incoming audio on the fly.
 For each segment, many non-final and one final hypotheses are sent.
 Non-final hypotheses are used to present partial recognition hypotheses to the client.
 A sequence of non-final hypotheses is always followed by a final hypothesis.
-After sendig a final hypothesis, server proceeds to the next segment or closes the connection, if the segment was last.
+After sending a final hypothesis, server proceeds to the next segment or closes the connection, if the segment was last.
 Client is reponsible for presenting the results to the user in a way suitable for the application.